FAQs - OS Capital Investments

 A confirmation email and/or text message will be sent to you once you make an investment.

-The cut-off time for investing in AKDIML funds is 9:00 am to 5:00 pm from Monday till Friday.
+The cut-off time for investing in OS Capital Investments funds is 9:00 am to 5:00 pm from Monday till Friday.
 Any future modification in timings shall be timely disclosed to investors via email and SMS.

 Indeed, in order to be eligible for their tax-exempt status, Mutual Funds that have been approved by the [Securities and Exchanges commission of Pakistan] and established by the Investment Corporation of Pakistan must have at least 90% public ownership of their certificates at the end of each year and distribute at least 90% of their income to those certificates.